tuya/tuya-home-ios-sdk/README.md

 ---

-## Features Overview
+## Overview

-Tuya Smart iOS Home SDK is the iOS 9.0 and above version provided by Tuya for the field of smart home. iOS developers can quickly develop app functions based on SDK, realize the activation of intelligent hardware, hardware control, firmware upgrades, timed tasks, intelligent scenarios and other operations.
+Tuya Smart iOS Home SDK supports iOS 9.0 and later that are provided by Tuya Smart and applies to the field of smart home. iOS developers can quickly develop app functions based on the SDK, and realize the activation of intelligent hardware, hardware control, firmware upgrades, timed tasks, intelligent scenarios and other operations.

-The SDK includes the following features:
+The SDK includes the following functions:

 - Account system (phone number, email registration, login, password reset and other general account functions)
 - Home system (home management, room management, home sharing and other functions)
 - Hardware functions (network configuration, control, status reporting, timed tasks, groups, firmware upgrades, sharing)

-## Fast Integration
+## Efficient integration

-### Using CocoaPods integration (version 9.0 or above is supported)
+### Use CocoaPods integration (version 9.0 or later is supported)

-Add the following content in file `Podfile`:
+Add the following content in the file `Podfile`:

 ```ruby
 platform :ios, '9.0'